Allie Jean Burbrink

 The folk process has always been my preferred way of learning music.
 Listening, memorizing, and replicating is natural for me - but that's not what is taught by typical music teachers.

 I've been singing and performing as long as I can remember.
 I love sharing music in person!
-On sidewalks, back porches, churches, festivals, house concerts, elementary schools - from Hawaii to the Upper Penninsula to Fort Meyers to France.
+On sidewalks, back porches, churches, festivals, house concerts, elementary schools - from Hawaii to the Upper Peninsula to Fort Meyers to France.

 But I'm not just a performer.
 I'm also a teacher at heart.
 I believe that everyone is musical - but as we get older, all kinds of barriers come up between us and our inner musical child.